Paleofauna of the Eocene Okanagan Highlands: Odonata

-Trace fossil evidence of damselflys has been recorded from oviposition scars on various leaves from the Klondike Mountain Formation that have been placed in the ichnogenus Paleoovoidus.
+Trace fossil evidence of damselflies has been recorded from oviposition scars on various leaves from the Klondike Mountain Formation that have been placed in the ichnogenus Paleoovoidus.
 Lewis and Carrol (1991) originally identified the damage on an Alnus parvifolia leaf as caused by leaf beetles of the genus Altica.
 This was later questioned by Conrad Labandeira who noted the scar patterns did not match modern Altica egg laying behaviour.